 Travelers who need voice or messaging can use popular VoIP applications that operate over the data connection, such as WhatsApp, Telegram, or iMessage, to make calls and send messages without a phone number.

-The Caribbean eSIM - / Day plan covers Antigua and Barbuda, Anguilla, Barbados, Curaçao, Dominica, Dominican Republic, Grenada, Guadeloupe, Jamaica, Saint Kitts and Nevis, Cayman Islands, Saint Lucia, Montserrat, Puerto Rico, Sint Maarten, Turks and Caicos Islands, Saint Vincent and the Grenadines, and the British Virgin Islands.
+The Caribbean eSIM / Day plan from LATAM Travellers covers the following Caribbean countries and territories: Antigua and Barbuda, Anguilla, Barbados, Curaçao, Dominica, Dominican Republic, Grenada, Guadeloupe, Jamaica, Saint Kitts and Nevis, Cayman Islands, Saint Lucia, Montserrat, Puerto Rico, Sint Maarten, Turks and Caicos Islands, Saint Vincent and the Grenadines, and the British Virgin Islands.

 Summarized by AI, Last updated: